 - Uncontrolled hypertension (resting systolic blood pressure >180 mmHg or diastolic blood pressure >110 mmHg)

-- Complete left or right bundle branch block
+- Complete left bundle branch block

 - History of treatment with other EZH inhibitors